oist/Usiigaci/README.md

 ### Data analysis and visualization
 Currently we have coded data loading interfaces for 5 types of analyzed data. but you can look into the codes to adapt the output data in your preference also.
+One needs to make sure the data outputed from each tracking software is already calibrated into micron since the data analysis script does not take account of this anymore.
 1. ImageJ tracked multi-measure output

 	each cell track of all time points followed by another